-The Niger Government adopted its first NAP for the period 2017-2019.
+The Niger Government adopted its first NAP for the 2016-2018 period.
 The drafting of the NAP was coordinated by the Ministry of Population, Women's Empowerment and Child Protection, civil society organisations, NGOs, and technical and financial partners.
 The eight regions of Niger were consulted, and the document remains to be validated by representatives of all eight regions of Niger.
 Overall, the Niger NAP is organised with a very extensive introduction and context section.
 The NAP is then structured into priority chapters with objectives, results, actions, indicators, targets, and those responsible for the objectives.
 There is a detailed budget chapter, as well as a follow-up and monitoring chapter.

 Niger faces many different types of conflict situations.
 The NAP mentions that security operations weigh heavily on public finances, and the state has had to multiple their military investments by 15 since 2010.
 While this has had an unfortunate impact on all socio-economic sectors in the country, disarmament is not mentioned.
 Niger faces the following issues, resulting in conflict: lack of access to natural resources; lack of access to public resources, including the redistribution of income from extractive industries; a demographic dividend and marginalisation of women and youth; weak governance, social tensions and the recurrence of of political and institutional instability; armed conflicts including armed rebellions in the northern part of the country.
 In addition, socio-political turmoil in Libya, armed conflict in Mali, the presence of Boko Haram and the presence of terrorist groups in the north-west have all led to displacement throughout Niger and an influx of migrants.
 All of these threats are aggravated by the illicit circulation of firearms.
 Putting in place the NAP is an opportunity to work on women’s marginalisation and other security issues tied to WPS.